tari-labs/tari-university/AtomicSwaps/PITCHME.md

 ---

-## What is Atomic swaps
+## What are Atomic swaps

 - Decentralised exchange

-- Allows the exchange of currencies in a trustless environment
+- Allow the exchange of currencies in a trustless environment
-- If one party defaults or fails the transaction the tranaction is not completed and neither party can "run off" with the other party's money
+- If one party defaults or fails, the tranaction is not completed and neither party can "run off" with the other party's money

 ---

 ## Hashed Timelock Contracts

 - Hashed Timelock Contracts (HTLC) is one of the most important technologies required for atomic swaps.
 - This is a payment class that uses haslocks and timelocks to require certain public knowledge before doing a payment, otherwise the payment is reversed.
 - HTLCs are also crucial in the lighting network.